henrikrxn/henrikrxn/README.md

 Since 2004 I have worked on projects that have used an agile approach.
 I tried agile project management for a while, but my heart is in development.

+In 2024 I have worked on a Java project based on Spring Boot.

-Since 2011 I have worked solely on C# (.NET) projects, the five years before that I switched between C# (.NET) and Java projects and even further back it was all Java.
+From 2011-2023 I have worked solely on C# (.NET) projects, the five years before that I switched between C# (.NET) and Java projects and even further back it was all Java.

 I have the skills and ability to take small or medium sized projects all the way from inception to production and have the track record to prove it.